simondlevy/BreezySTM32/README.md

 I have found it easiest to avoid IDE / debugging tools like Eclipse, sticking with simple makefiles for building / flashing, vim for editing, and printf() for debugging.

-To load new firmware, you should first disconnect the board from your, short the BOOT pins to each other, and reconnect to your computer.
+To load new firmware, you should first disconnect the board from your computer, short the BOOT pins together, and reconnect to your computer.
 The Flip32 features through-hole soldering pads for the BOOT pins, so that is the board I've been using for development.
 By pushing a two-pin jumper onto the pins, I avoid having to place a paper clip or tweezers across the pins while flashing.
 (The Baseflight firmware that I adapted to write BeezySTM32 uses the clever trick of